jamsawamsa/Autism_SLI_textAnalyzer_NLP_ML/README.md

 You'll also have to modify lines 19 and 20 in the driver_m.py file to point to your directories.
 ![alt text](https://github.com/jamsawamsa/Autism_SLI_textAnalyzer_NLP_ML/blob/master/Images/ReadmeImage1.JPG?raw=true)

 You can add additional databases from CHILDES if you want, but you'll have to make sure that they have the correct annotations for the program to work.
 A lot of databases don't have the same annotation and recording protocols so this requires a little bit of research on your end.
-Ultimately your goal is to have **both** the xml and plaintext versions of the corpora downloaded and sorted according to their labels.
+Ultimately your goal is to have **both** the xml and plaintext versions of the corpora downloaded and sorted according to their labels in separate subfolders.

 ## Workflow
 The general project workflow is like so: